rajpprithiv/AARD/README.md

 KPI Cards that break down sales by channel

 **Conclusion:**
 The Competitive Market Analysis Power BI Dashboard successfully brings together key sales data and transforms it into meaningful, interactive visual insights.
-With the integration of DAX-powered KPI cards, dynamic slicers, and a variety of customized charts—including pie, stacked bar, and line & stacked column charts—the dashboard enables users to:
+With the integration of DAX-powered KPI cards, dynamic slicers, and a variety of customized charts—including Pie, Clustered Chart, and line & Stacked column charts—the dashboard enables users to:

 Monitor and compare performance across different sales channels.